Contemporary Issues in Motorsport

 What work experience can I get?

-Students often work or volunteer with race and rally teams whilst studying at Myerscough.
+There is no formal industry placement on this course.
+Students often work or volunteer with race and rally teams whilst studying at University Centre Myerscough.
 This is encouraged and forms a valuable part of their experience.

 On successful completion of the course, students may apply for Postgraduate studies or employment.